donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Tags: buddypress, xprofile, fields
 Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.5.6.5
+Stable tag: 1.5.7

 Add more custom fields type to extended profiles in Buddypress: Birthdate, Email, Web, Datepicker, ...

 == Description ==

 Buddypress installation required!!
 With Buddypress 1.7, I'm using a new hook "bp_custom_profile_edit_fields_pre_visibility" if you don't have it in your edit profile form or register page, the fields should not appear.
 Check this if the fields don't appear and you are using Buddypress 1.7.
-Add more custom fields type to extended profiles in buddypress: Birthdate, Email, Web, Datepicker, Custom post type, Multi custom post type, checkbox acceptance, image field and type field.
+Add more custom fields type to extended profiles in buddypress: Birthdate, Email, Web, Datepicker, Custom post type, Multi custom post type, checkbox acceptance, image, file, colorpicker.
 We add now a new visibility setting 'Nobody' to create fields hidden to all members of buddypress.
 Works with <a href="http://wordpress.org/plugins/buddypress-xprofile-custom-fields-type/" title="BP Profile Search">BP Profile Search plugin</a> searching birthdate and age range.
-If you need more fields type, you are free to add them yourself or request us at donmik@gmail.com.
+If you need more fields type, you are free to add them yourself or request me at miguel@donmik.com.

 = Features =
 * Add Birthdate field.